-It’s been coming for a while, but it seems that in 2016 the Western world has reached digital saturation.
+It’s been coming for a while, but it seems that the Western world has reached digital saturation.
 Now, the more technology advances – which it does with each passing day – the more it becomes integrated into our daily lives.
-Take for instance Pokémon Go and how quickly that’s taken off!
+Take for instance Pokémon Go and how quickly it took off!

 We should all know about multi-devices and second screening.
 But let’s put multi-channel to one side for the time being, because the omni-channel era is now upon us.